Financial-Times/origami/components/o3-foundation/MIGRATION.md

   now scale `--o3-font-size-metric2-0` and so on.
 * Introduced `--o3-font-size-metric2-negative-3` scale.

-This version will not break unless you have used scale `--o3-font-lineheight-metric2-10` or `--o3-font-font-size-metric2-10`.
-Usages of this will need to be updated to use
+Usages of `--o3-font-lineheight-metric2-10`

-If you wish to retain the same font size and line height from v1, you will need to update your use of CSS Custom Properties as seen in the tables below:
+or `--o3-font-font-size-metric2-10` will break.
+Usages of any other token will visually break and require changes.
+The below table shows what CSS Custom Properties to replace when migrating to v2.

 **Lineheight**